RandomKiddo/influence/README.rst

 Agrapher works in the same exact way except Grapher.graph(eq, timetoclose=None), can have a given timeout

-Array
-'''''

-Creates an array An array is like a list, except it has a definite, unchangeable size, but elements can be changed inside of it (unlike a tuple)

 Array Class

-Makes an array
+Makes an array.
+An array is like a list, except it has a definite, unchangeable size, but elements can be changed inside of it (unlike a tuple)

 Importing: